-Biggest environmental project in serbian power gen sector, fgd solves the sulphur from power plants11.
-October 2011. / Uncategorized
+Biggest environmental project in serbian power gen sector, fgd solves the sulphur from power plants, Uncategorized

 By the end of 2011, the tender could be finished, the contract signed and the technology for the construction of flue gas desulphurization plant (FGD) selected in the Thermal power plant “Nikola Tesla” (TENT), all worth €248 million – said its director Petar Kneževic.

 FGD plant TENT in Obrenovac will be the largest environmental project ever carried out in Serbia, and to be financed by Japanese loan, worth around €250 million, which earlier this year was agreed with that country.